 Rent a Movie

-No line, no loud neighbors eating popcorn, no braving the cold weather (if you live up north).
+There will be no lines and no need to brave the cold weather (if you live in the north).
 Instead of just watching something on Netflix, bite the bullet and spend a few dollars renting a new release.

 Stage Your Own Photoshoot

-Nothing says “I love you” quite like cute photos together.
-Have a friend take some adorable pics, which you can put up around your place (and on social media if you’re into that).
+Nothing says "I love you" quite like cute photos together.
+Have a friend take some adorable pics or snap some selfies.
+You can then display the images around your place (and on social media, if you’re into that).

-You can make it nostalgic with games like Guess Who? or Battleship.
+You can make it nostalgic with games from your childhood.
 The best part?
 Designate a prize for the winner (yes, we like to encourage competition).

 Go on a Hike